PascalNehlsen/baby-tools-world/README.md

 # Baby Tools World

 This repository contains the source code of the 'Baby Tools World' which is a simple full stack shop application written in Python using Django 5.
-The project was developed for educational purposes only and therefore has no claim to feature completeness, or only minimal claims regarding application security, user experience, or design
+The project was developed for educational purposes only and therefore has no claim to feature completeness, or only minimal claims regarding application security, user experience, or design.

 ## Prerequisites